Ishaan-Dev5/sanatak/Gunicornintro.md

 | **Extensible Hooks**       | Offers server hooks and signal handling for custom behavior                 |
 ---

-# 🐍 Gunicorn Use Cases

-Gunicorn (Green Unicorn) is a Python WSGI HTTP server used to run web applications in production environments.
-Below are some of its most common and impactful use cases:

----

 ##  Use Cases of Gunicorn